Nicholas-Campanella/NEOs-highs-and-lows/README.md

 ### MVP/PostMVP
  -make the data display in an organized fastion based on N.E.O. attributes -add an appealing syle to the web site
+ -make the properties more of a drop down bar so that the user can open the data or store it

 #### MVP